 #Justice4BiddyPorter

-The NSW Parliament e-petition closed at midnight on Tuesday 24th September with the petition debated in NSW Parliament on Thursday 17th October 2024.
+The Justice For Biddy Porter NSW Parliament e-petition closed at midnight on Tuesday 24th September with the petition debated in NSW Parliament on Thursday 17th October 2024.
+View the petition debate below.

-The NSW Parliament e-petition secured 21,550 NSW Signatures with the Supporters Register and Change.Org petition securing an additional 18,454 signatures from across Australia and the globe.
-We now await the official NSW Government response.
+Advocacy Australia’s NSW Parliament e-petition secured 21,550 NSW Signatures with our Outside NSW Supporters Register and the Change.Org petition securing an additional 18,454 signatures from across Australia and the globe.

 To stay up to date with the official Justice For Biddy Campaign follow our Facebook, Instagram & LinkedIn.